jacarroll232/Financial-analysis/README.md

 Financial data report generation utilizing Python

-I created a Python script that analyzes the records of stock data to calculate each of the following:
+I created a Python script that analyzes the records of financial data in order to calculate each of the following:

 1. The total number of months included in the dataset